stachenov/quazip/EXAMPLES.md

 ## QuaCompress API

-Use for readable, fluent chaining of operations with sensible defaults.
+Use for readable, fluent chaining of operations.

 ### Compress